jakobthordar/VefforitunPA2/README.md

 =============

 Project by:
-Jakob Þórðarson
-Kristleifur Þorsteinsson
+Jakob Þórðarson and Kristleifur Þorsteinsson

-Programming assignment 2
+Programming assignment 2 -
 T-427-WEPO

 Dependencies:
 =============
 You have to have npm, bower, nodejs and python installed.
-With bower you have to install: angular-route
+With bower you have to install: angular-route,
-                                angular
-                                angularjs
-                                jquery
-                                jQuery
-                                node
-                                bootstrap
+                                angular,
+                                angularjs,
+                                jquery,
+                                jQuery,
+                                node,
+                                bootstrap,
                                 sizzle

 How to run the program